 As is often the case in a small town, Broomes Island doesn't have a public transportation system that people use for their commute.

-The overall education level of Broomes Island is somewhat higher than in the average US city of 21.84%: 27.15% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Broomes Island is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.15% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Broomes Island in 2022 was $76,601, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $306,404 for a family of four.